-abroad, the elderly, and people with disabilities is expected to increase in the future, JAT recognizes that providing safe and comfortable transportation, that incorporates DX and advanced technologies, for a variety of users is essential for realizing
+The Group's core business and social mission is to provide the safe and comfortable operation of airports as public infrastructure supporting society and the economy through the movement of people.
+As the number of users, such as visitors to Japan from abroad, the elderly, and people with disabilities is expected to increase in the future, JAT recognizes that providing safe and comfortable transportation, that incorporates DX and advanced technologies, for a variety of users is essential for realizing sustainable growth.

 Initiatives Major KPIs (Key Performance Indicators) Target Year Enhanced terminal functionality Consecutive awarding of 5-Star Airport rating by Skytrax (for which terminal expansion, smoother passenger flows, enhanced signage, diverse commercial facilities, and other aspects were evaluated).
-Annually, ongoing Assurance of safety and security Consecutive awarding of #1 rating by Skytrax in the World's Cleanest Airport category Annually, ongoing Implementation of disaster drills, etc. (150 times/year; 3,000 total participants/year) Annually, ongoing Promotion of universal design Consecutive awarding of #1 rating by Skytrax in the Best PRM & Accessible Facilities category Annually, ongoing Completion of initiatives to introduce mobile electric carts and self-driving wheelchairs to all terminals 2025
+Annually, ongoing Assurance of safety and Consecutive awarding of #1 rating by Skytrax in the World's Cleanest Airport category security Implementation of disaster drills, etc. (150 times/year; 3,000 total participants/year) Annually, ongoing Promotion of universal Consecutive awarding of #1 rating by Skytrax in the Best PRM & Accessible Facilities category Annually, ongoing design Completion of initiatives to introduce mobile electric carts and self-driving wheelchairs to all terminals 2025